UoS-Secure-Data-Services/sds-docs/docs/Ronin/object-storage.md

 	# List the files in the bucket
 	rclone ls  <remote e.g.20260318-bucket>:<path to bucket e.g. 20260318-bucket.store.rcc-dev.shef.ac.uk>

-    #Copy a file to the bucket, the --s3-no-check-bucket is important
+    #Copy a file to the bucket
     rclone copy <name of file>  <remote>:<path>

 	#Copy a file back from the bucket